Company Logo - Home Link

 This African-American history museum has a massive collection of artwork as well as limited exhibits that focus on African-American art.

-Chicago residents can save an extra $2 on tickets no matter when they choose to come.
+Adult and Student Chicago residents who don't fit into the above categories will save an extra $2 on tickets no matter when they choose to come.

 Hours

-Learn more about free museum days & discounts at the Dusable Museum.
+Learn more about free museum days & reduced-price entry at the Dusable Museum.

 Brookfield Zoo Free Days